PlayFab/gsdk/UnrealPlugin/ThirdPersonMPLocalDeploy.md

 	* This location must be fully defined, and a valid zip file must exist at this location
 	* When RunContainer==false, this file is ignored, but its existence is still required
 	* The zip file can be empty
-	* This requirement is a low priority polish item that hasn't been reconsidered yet
+	* This requirement is a low priority polish item that hasn't been resolved yet
 	* For this example, this could be: ```{depot}\\empty.zip```
 	* For the author, this is: ```"M:\\depot\\GSDK\\ThirdPersonMPGSDK\\Binaries\\Win64\\ThirdPersonMPServer.zip```, with an empty zip file at that location
 	* NOTE: When RunContainer==true, the contents of this file will be relevant and used, and should contain your Shipping Server